waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. Confirmed Blockages
 *   **Northern Path (Y=23):** The northern path is **definitively confirmed** to be unreachable from the southern part of the forest.
 My `verify_reachability_of_tiles` tool found no valid path on Turn 10430, proving the persistent system alerts are false positives.
 This conclusion is now considered absolute and will not be re-tested.
 *   **Western Path (Y=23):** The western path from (0,23) to (9,23) is confirmed to be unreachable from the central forest area.
 Verified with `verify_reachability_of_tiles` tool (Turn 9919).

+# VI.
+Future Improvements & Hypotheses

+## A. Tool Development Ideas
+*   **General Puzzle Tool:** The `farfetchd_puzzle_solver` is too specific.
+Consider creating a more general tool, like `get_adjacent_traversable_tiles`, that can be used for any object or puzzle element.

+## B. New Puzzle Hypotheses
+*   **Ilex Forest Puzzle (Non-Linearity):** My current assumption is that the Farfetch'd puzzle is strictly linear.
+An alternative hypothesis is that it's non-linear, or that wild battles reset it to a specific *intermediate* state, not always the beginning.
+If my current approach fails, I should test this by intentionally triggering a battle after a successful move to observe the reset behavior.